BaReinhard/gamify-halloween/README.md

 ### Logo Development

 We are also looking for contributions around logos for this project.
-If you have ideas please submit as a PR in the directory logo-assets.
+If you have ideas please submit as a PR in the directory `logo-assets`.